Cliff Satherley: Move to Ponsonby

 Satherley then played in a ‘return match’ against Waikato at Eden Park on August 15.
 Auckland won 17 to 8.
 The Herald reported that “Satherley played a very fine game against Waikato, [and] he was perhaps the outstanding forward”.
 A week later on August 22 he again played for Auckland in their match against Hawke's Bay at Eden Park.
-Auckland over turned their loss to the same opponent a month earlier with a 19-14 win.
+Auckland over turned their loss to the same opponent a month earlier with a 19–14 win.
 The following weekend Auckland played their annual match against Thames and Satherley scored from a “line-out movement” to put Auckland in front 18-14.
 They went on to win 28-17.
 A week later Satherley played in an 18-6 loss at Eden Park to the visiting Otago side.

-Satherley was then chosen in the Auckland side to travel to Whangarei to play North Auckland at Rugby Park.
+Satherley was then chosen in the Auckland side to travel to Whangārei to play North Auckland at Rugby Park.
 Auckland were well beaten by 22 points to 8, though Satherley managed to score a try after a “good run by Stacey” just after halftime which with the conversion had narrowed the score to 11-8, though the home side ran away with the match.
 The Northern Advocate said that “Satherley, Stone and Stacy were most often in evidence” during the match.
 Auckland's final representative match of the season was played at Eden Park against Wellington.
 In sunny conditions before a large crowd Auckland won 27 points to 19.
-After Auckland had taken a 3-0 lead “Satherley took the kickoff and cut the defence to ribbons and a try seemed certain until a poor pass spoiled the movement”.
+After Auckland had taken a 3–0 lead “Satherley took the kickoff and cut the defence to ribbons and a try seemed certain until a poor pass spoiled the movement”.
 Later in the first half with Auckland ahead 6-0 he “broke clean away from the line-out, but with two players in support delayed his pass and a certain try was lost”.
 The Auckland Star reported that “the best Auckland forwards were batty.
 Knight and Satherley”.